The Coastal Marine Institute

 - What biological resources (such as fish populations) exist, and what resources are at risk?
 What is the nature and extent of the risk?
 What measures must be taken to allow extraction to take place?

 - How do OCS activities affect people in terms of jobs and the economy?
 What are the direct and indirect effects on local culture?
 What are the psychological effects of the proposed OCS activities?

 BOEM developed the Alaska regional Coastal Marine Institute (CMI) program, in coordination with the University of Alaska, to ensure local cooperation with the states and localities potentially affected by resource exploration and extraction on the outer continental shelf.

 The Coastal Marine Institute solicits project ideas and proposals annually.
-The application deadline for 2019 funding [PDF] is November 30, 2018.
-The deadline for 2019 student funding is January 14, 2019.
+The application deadline for 2019 funding was in November 2018.
+The deadline for 2019 student funding was in January 2019.